 - 1. To find out whether the globalization as a process and human rights is one of friends or foes, - 2.
-To demonstrate, that globalization has, and will have, a mixed impact on the realization of human rights. - 3.To know the role of implementation by the government.
+To demonstrate, that globalization has, and will have, a mixed impact on the realization of human rights.

 Research Methodology:

 Research Design: In view of the objectives of the study listed above, exploratory research design has been adopted.
 Exploratory research is one, which largely interprets the already available information, and it lays particular emphasis on analysis and interpretation of the existing and available information and it makes use of secondary date.